|Family History Site Notes

 as additional names (especially a woman's married name if she adopts

-the husband's surname or is so named in supporting documentation).
+the husband's surname or is so named in documentation).
+Often

 - Serious name

-difficulties or variations are documented as a separate name - not just spelling or typos.
+difficulties or variations are documented as a separate name.
+Spelling or typographical differences,

-- Married names may be given even though the husband is not
+- Married names may be given for women even though the husband is not

-documented, when the husband has no children in the ancestral
+documented, when the husband has no children in the descending ancestral

 Unknown is used for first names.